-Not all firewotypod gives the same results so understanding the characteristics of different types is key to choosing the best firewood for your needs.
+Not all firewood gives the same results, so understanding the characteristics of different types is key to choosing the best firewood for your needs.

-Firewood has two categories: hardwood and softwood, but don’t let the names fool you!
-Hardwoods aren’t always harder or more durable and softwoods aren’t soft and workable—give or take a few exceptions.
+There are two main types of firewood: hardwood and softwood, choosing the right type of wood in each of these categories will make all the difference with the quality of your fire!
+But don’t let the names fool you – Hardwoods aren’t always harder or more durable, and softwoods aren’t soft and workable—give or take a few exceptions.

 So let’s take a look at which is the best firewood for different types of fireplaces.

 Disclosure: As an Amazon Associate I earn from qualifying purchases.
 However, this does not impact our reviews and comparisons.
 All opinions are our own we pride ourselves on keeping our articles fair and balanced.
 For more info see our disclosure statement.

 Most hardwood trees are slow growing, making them much denser than softwoods.
 They’re darker in color, burn more slowly, and are best for cooking and producing fires which are hotter and more intense.